trentb10/studentweb-cencol-gatsby/readme.md

 ![trentb-on-gatsby](src/images/headers/header-1.png)

-# Trent B on Gatsby!
+# Trent B on Netlify!

-*Trent B on Gatsby!* is a GatsbyJS implementation of my personal website that was developed using HTML, CSS, and JavaScript, and was hosted on [Centennial College's Student Web server](http://studentweb.cencol.ca/)!
+*Trent B on Netlify!* is a GatsbyJS implementation of my personal website currently hosted on Netlify that was developed using HTML, CSS, and JavaScript, and was hosted on
+[Centennial College's Student Web server](http://studentweb.cencol.ca/)!

 [*trentb10 on GitHub Pages*](https://trentb10.github.io/studentweb-cencol-github-pages/)